daphnetrm/tfhe_instruction_set/README.md

 This allows the user to verify if the homomorphic results are correct and to check the timings.
 For comparison, the execution timings obtained on our machine with the same code are given in Appendix A and Section 8 of the article.

-Many thanks in advance for the time you will spend evaluating our work.